Disney’s bid for Fox clears US antitrust hurdle

-NEW YORK — The Walt Disney Co. has won U.S. antitrust approval for its $71.3 billion bid for Twenty-First Century Fox’s entertainment assets.
+NEW YORK — The Walt Disney Co. on Wednesday won U.S. antitrust approval for its $71.3 billion bid for Twenty-First Century Fox’s entertainment assets.

 Fox’s assets have been the target of bidding war between Comcast and Disney.
 Comcast offered nearly $66 billion for Fox’s assets, which include the FX network and the studio that houses the X-Men franchise.

-Note: This story has been corrected to show that Disney has 90 days to complete the sale of the networks, not complete the acquisition of Fox.